-- > ON/OFF: The switch for the power. - POWER: The Power plug is where you will connect the power adapter. - ➤ LAN: Through the port, you can connect the Router to your PC or the other Ethernet network devices. - > RESET: There are two ways to reset the Router's factory defaults.
+- > ON/OFF: The switch for the power. - POWER: The Power plug is where you will connect the power adapter. - RESET: There are two ways to reset the modem router's factory defaults.

-Method one: With the Router powered on, use a pin to press and hold the Reset button (about 5 seconds) until the SYS LED becomes quick-flash from slow-flash.
-And then release the button and wait the router to reboot to its factory default settings.
+Method one: With the modem router powered on, use a pin to press and hold the Reset button (about 5 seconds) until all LED is lit.
+And then release the button and wait the modem router to reboot to its factory default settings.

-Method two: Restore the default setting from "Maintenance-SysRestart" of the Router's Web-based Utility.
+Method two: Restore the default setting from "Maintenance-SysRestart" of the modem router's Web-based Utility.